vahtyah/Quiz-Master/README.md

 # Quiz Master

-//Add question by button or file?
+//Add question by button (add scriptableObject) or file?